 Almost every marketing idea or promotion that comes along costs money, and they all require investments of time.
 Of course, most restaurateurs understand that marketing is essential and that you’ve got to spend a few dollars to make money.
 Email marketing is an effective way to promote your business regularly without a lot of administrative costs.
-You control your message, speak directly to customers and target people who are like to buy with your advertising message.
+You control your message, speak directly to customers, and target people who are like to buy – all with your advertising message.

 You might have become disenchanted with emails because you instinctively understand that other consumers are just like you and delete dozens of bulk emails each day.
 However, advances in technology, targeting and automation give you the ability to tailor your messages with a personal touch that yields better results.

 Studies show that emails work.
 A 2012 DMA study found that 67 percent of email marketers reported that email marketing provided the best ROI or any promotional or marketing effort.
 People must opt-in to receive your emails, so you’re marketing to people who want to read your messages.

 Email success depends on building your list, fine-tuning your messages and getting the right software or marketing company to handle the process.
 Your campaigns can be very successful when handled correctly.

 Building Your List

 The ideal recipients of restaurant marketing emails are your existing customers, people who visit your website, people who live and work near the restaurant and your targeted audience.
 Your carefully developed internal database is more effective than the generic email lists that you can buy.
 You can build your database from paid and unpaid searches, people who respond to traditional advertising, contacts from social media pages, restaurant reservation lists and website forums, blogs and applications.